getcellm/cellm/README.md

 - Don't use cloud model providers to process sensitive or confidential information unless you've carefully reviewed your data and privacy policies of the LLM provider.
 - Don't use extremely long prompts or give Cellm complex tasks.
 A normal chat UI lets you have a back and forth conversation which is better for exploring complex topics.
 - Don't use Cellm for tasks that require up-to-date information beyond the AI model's knowledge cutoff date _unless_ you provide the information as context.

+## Why did you make Cellm?
+My girlfriend was writing a systematic review paper.
+She had to compare 7.500 papers against inclusion and exclusion criterias.
+I told her this was a great use case for LLMs but quickly realized that individually copying 7.500 papers in and out of chat windows was a total pain.
+This sparked the idea to make an AI tool to automate repetitive tasks for people like her who would rather avoid programming.

+I think Cellm is really cool because it enables everyone to automate repetitive tasks with AI to a level that was previously available only to programmers.
+She still did her analysis manually, of couse, because she cares about scientific integrity.

 ## License